 Solo exercise, inspired by hash running and walking, so called sash !

 Tips: Like most location apps, ECHOES uses the battery a fair bit.
-A fully-charged phone should be enough for the trail.
+A fully-charged device should be enough for the trail.
 But you might like to take a powerbank, or spare battery.
 Plus a paper map as backup.

 This info is viewable in a browser at https://explore.echoes.xyz/collections/SLKktTDzWikoTJKv